vivek43211/Fun_react/README.md

 # React fibre
 <br>
-   - The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
+   -The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
 Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.
    -key points:
          - In a UI, it's not necessary for every update to be applied immediately; in fact, doing so can be wasteful, causing frames to drop and degrading the user experience.
          - Different types of updates have different priorities — an animation update needs to complete more quickly than, say, an update from a data store.